rapid7/insightconnect-workflows/workflows/Add_Asset_Criticality_Tag_in_InsightVM_from_Slack/help.md

 # Description

-Set criticality tag from Slack with interactive Slack message.
+Sets criticality tag from Slack with an interactive Slack message.

 Sample Slack Trigger Commands: